ibi-group/otp-middleware/docs/trip-monitoring.md

 ### Target Date and Matching Itinerary

-When a user saves an itinerary for monitoring, that itinerary is saved in Mongo as a template without real-time updates or alerts.
-The query parameters used to obtain that itinerary are also saved, so that a request to OTP to replan the trip can be made, if needed.
+When a user saves an itinerary for monitoring, a new `MonitoredTrip` instance is created, and that itinerary is written under `MonitoredTrip.itinerary` as a template without real-time updates or alerts.
+The query parameters used to obtain that itinerary are also saved under `MonitoredTrip.otp2QueryParameters`, so that a request to OTP to replan the trip can be made, if needed.
+The `MonitoredTrip` instance is persisted in Mongo.

-The *target date* is the date a trip is supposed to take place.
-For one-time trips, the target date is the date of the trip.
+`MonitoredTrip.targetDate` is the date a trip is supposed to take place.
+For one-time trips, the target date is simply the date of the trip.
 For recurring trips, the target date is the next occurrence of the trip, according to the days the trip is being monitored.
 Note that holidays are not supported yet.

-When monitoring real-time updates, a *matching itinerary* is fetched from OTP using the query parameters used to obtain the original itinerary.
-A matching itinerary looks similar to the saved itinerary, however, the itinerary date corresponds to the target date.
-Some of the times can be shifted, and real-time alerts can be present.
+During trip monitoring, a *matching itinerary* is fetched from OTP using the query parameters from which the original itinerary was obtained.
+A matching itinerary looks similar to the saved itinerary, however, the itinerary date corresponds to the target date, trip times can be shifted due to service delays, and real-time alerts can be present.

 ### Itinerary Fetching and Matching

-The `ItineraryExistence` class uses two methods to find a matching itinerary from OTP: Leg ID and Plan.
-Either one can optionally run in multiple threads if `OTP_REQUESTS_THREADING_ENABLED` is set to `true`, independently of the threading from `MonitorAllTripsJob`.

 Itinerary fetching uses the following OTP configuration parameters: